vanessadellarocca/8888-Heart-Shaped-Box/README.md

 **All rights reserved.**

-Viewing the code is permitted.
+Private and non‑commercial use is permitted.
-Any use, modification, distribution, integration or commercial application requires explicit written permission.
+Any commercial use, integration, distribution or monetization requires a paid license.

 Unauthorized use constitutes copyright infringement.